AlbertP3/FlashCards/README.md

 ![EMO Window](src/res/imgs/ss_emo.png)

 1. EFC Model Optimizer employs regression models fitted on the *Revision* data and is used for fitting the EFC model to the user's forgetting curve.
-EFC is meant to determine, after what time the predicted percentage of words still remembered falls below the defined efc_threshold.
+EFC is meant to determine, after what time the predicted percentage of words still remembered falls below the defined EFC threshold.
 Model will only be created if count of records exceeds 'min_records'.
 2. Steps for creating the model:
      1. Select *Languages* to be included in the model
      2. Select the *Approach*: